 The first step to making your snake plant thicker is to provide it with optimal care: plenty of bright light, well-draining soil, appropriate amounts of water, and warm temperatures.
 You can also encourage healthy new growth by adding a fertilizer or plant food supplement.

 However, there is only so much you can do to speed up healthy new growth on a slow-growing plant.
 So you might consider potting multiple snake plants together in one pot.
-This is perfectly find—the plants will look like one plant above the surface.
+This is perfectly fine—the plants will look like one plant above the surface.
 And it will look completely natural considering snake plants reproduce by creating offset babies.

 Below is an example of a snake plant where I’d actually planted several different plants together in one pot.
 These were all the same type of plant and were roughly the same height, so they looked great together!
 It’s a way to instantly make your plant appear thicker, fuller, and healthier.